tartley/resume/Jonathan-Hartley-resume.md

 ------------------ ---------------------------------------------------------------------------------
 **Canonical**\     The [*Snap Store*](https://snapcraft.io/store) is an app *4 years*\         store for Linux applications.
-I worked on the backend Python web APIs, which
+I worked as IC on the backend Python web APIs, which
                    serve 5k req/s, providing downloads to securely update hundreds of millions of Linux devices.
 One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store,